grapl-security/codecov-buildkite-plugin/README.md

 # Codecov Buildkite Plugin

 Uploads test coverage files to https://coverage.io using the [Codecov Uploader][uploader].
+Because it uses a container image, you do not need to have the `codecov` binary installed on your build agents to use this plugin.

-At the moment, this plugin is chiefly concerned with Grapl's needs, and may not be sufficiently generalized or flexible enough for all uses.
+At the moment, this plugin is chiefly concerned with [Grapl](https://graplsecurity.com)'s needs, and may not be sufficiently generalized or flexible enough for all uses.
+External contributions are always welcome, however; see [Building and Contributing](#building-and-contributing) below.

-## Example
+## Examples

 By default, all files matching the glob `dist/coverage/**/*xml` will be uploaded to https://coverage.io.